Doctelligence/doctelligence.github.io/about.md

 - **Decentralized AI training**: Share encrypted model updates for AI development, ensuring privacy throughout.
 - **Earn rewards**: Participants receive blockchain-powered incentives for contributing data and model updates.

-## Why It Matters
+## Empowering AI through Decentralized Data with DIN

-We are shaping a future where AI grows from **user-managed data stores**, creating networks that respect data ownership and privacy by design.
-By building decentralized pathways for AI training, we align personal control with collective progress, allowing users to **benefit directly from their data** through secure participation and rewards.
+We are advancing a future where decentralized data empowers users and eliminates the need for third-party intermediaries.
+This model enables individuals to monetize their data while giving AI developers access to a vast and diverse dataset, all while the data remains decentralized and does not leave the store in which it is kept.
+As more users join the network, the potential for AI innovation grows, creating a win-win scenario: users benefit directly from their contributions, and developers gain limitless opportunities to enhance their AI capabilities.
 ## Join Us

 If you are a data scientist, blockchain enthusiast, or passionate about decentralized technologies, Doctelligence welcomes you.
 Together, we’re building a more open and fair AI future—one where innovation and privacy go hand in hand, all managed directly by the people who participate.